LiamTyler/PathTracer/README.md

 ```
 make -j6
 ```
-Note: With GCC9 a full parallel build (make -j) freezes during the assimp build on my machine.
+Note: With GCC9 a full parallel build (make -j) freezes during the Assimp build on my machine.
 Just lower the number if it does freeze

 Windows:
 Just open build/PathTracer.sln and build there